 Many think their will controls everything.
 However, wills generally only control probate assets, so it’s important to understand when probate is necessary and how to plan accordingly.
 As non-probate assets, retirement accounts transfer using properly completed beneficiary forms.
 If you do not complete or update those forms, your money might end up in the wrong hands or probate.

-At Lewis Law Firm, PLLC, we understand that retirement accounts are often some of the most valuable assets you leave behind.
+At Lewis Law Firm PLLC, we understand that retirement accounts are often some of the most valuable assets you leave behind.
 We help clients across Texas avoid probate issues by building comprehensive estate plans.
 Whether you are early in your career or preparing for retirement, we can tailor a plan that fits your financial situation, family dynamics, and long-term goals.

 We do not believe in one-size-fits-all plans.
 Our firm builds personalized estate strategies that reflect your life and protect the people you love.
-If you have questions or need help with a probate or estate planning matter, contact Lewis Law Firm, PLLC.
+If you have questions or need help with a probate or estate planning matter, contact Lewis Law Firm PLLC.
 We can help you build an estate plan that provides for your loved ones and minimizes the stresses they will endure after you are gone.

 Take the first step toward protecting your legacy and giving your family lasting peace of mind.
-Whether you need a personalized estate plan or help handling a civil dispute.
+Whether you need a personalized estate plan or help handling a civil dispute, we're here to help.